jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/11-indonesia.md

 The kingdom of Sunda (Sinto) has a harbor with a depth of 60 feet.

-People live along the shores wit houses made of poles stuck in the ground, roofed over with the bark of the coir-palm.
+The people are given to agriculture.
+They live along the shores wit houses made of poles stuck in the ground, roofed over with the bark of the coir-palm.
 The partitions are made with wooden boards tied with rattan.

-Both men and women wrap round their

-cutting their hair they only leave loins a piece of cotton, and in half an inch long.
+Both men and women wrap round their loins a piece of cotton.
+They cut their hair, leaving it only half an inch long.
-(of this country) is

 The country produces:
 - pepper